triedel/HealthcareDiagnosis/README.md

 ## Design

-Java program designed to recieve input of a patient's symptoms and diagnoses condition.
+Java program designed to query and recieve input of a patient's symptoms and diagnose a medical condition the aligns most accurately with reported symptoms.

 ## License